younix/lrcutils/README.md

 # TODO
 * manpages for all tools
+* manpage which descripes the lrc file format
 * recording inline timing tags
 * use offset in lrcplay
 * swap from usleep() to nanosleep()